About the course

 Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.

-Alumni of the MSt Jewish Studies are spread throughout the world, and enjoying success in a variety of professional, academic and business fields.
+Alumni of the MSt in Jewish Studies are spread throughout the world, and enjoying success in a variety of professional, academic and business fields.

 - MSt in Bible Interpretation